This site contains affiliate links to products, and we may receive a commission for purchases made through these links.

 Wired keyboards typically have a latency of around 5 ms, whereas Bluetooth keyboards are in the 20-30 ms range, though they can vary significantly.

-Thus, Bluetooth gaming keyboards are much better at reducing latency than keyboards that are not strictly oriented towards gamers.
+Thus, Bluetooth gaming keyboards are much better at reducing latency than keyboards that are not strictly oriented toward gamers.
 Furthermore, the version of Bluetooth that the keyboard uses also impacts the final result.

 If you can, you should use a wired keyboard at all times.
 If the wireless keyboard supports wired mode, which most of them do, it could be a good idea to use it like that by default and only use the wireless mode when you need it.